Élie Le Goff: Quessoy War Memorial

-The Quessoy memorial lists the names of 155 soldiers killed in the 1914-1918 war of which 8 were killed early in the war in the 1914 "Race to the sea" and 2 in the Balkans fighting with the "Armée française d'Orient".
-Another 10 names added subsequently are of those killed in the 1939-1945 war and one victim of the Indochinese conflict is also added.
+The Quessoy memorial lists the names of 155 soldiers killed in the 1914–1918 war of which 8 were killed early in the war in the 1914 "Race to the sea" and 2 in the Balkans fighting with the "Armée française d'Orient".
+Another 10 names added subsequently are of those killed in the 1939–1945 war and one victim of the Indochinese conflict is also added.

 Saint-Jacut-de-la-Mer War Memorial

-This war memorial was erected in 1928 and Élie Le Goff's "coq gaulois" is placed at the top of the obelisk, it's right claw resting on a soldier's helmet.
+This war memorial was erected in 1928 and Élie Le Goff's "coq gaulois" is placed at the top of the obelisk, its right claw resting on a soldier's helmet.

 Quintin War Memorial

-The memorial stands in the Rue aux Toiles and remembers the men of Quintin who were killed in the 1914-1918 war. Élie Le Goff carried out the sculptural work involved.
+The memorial stands in the Rue aux Toiles and remembers the men of Quintin who were killed in the 1914–1918 war. Élie Le Goff carried out the sculptural work involved.
 The memorial takes the form of a menhir with a relief carving of the head of a helmeted soldier cut into the granite.
 In front of the menhir, Le Goff places the sculpture of a mother with her child, the woman appearing to be telling the boy who the soldier was.
 On the back of the menhir is the Quintin coat of arms.

 Lamballe War Memorial

 The sculptural work on this memorial is attributed to Le Goff and features an officer with a sword in his hand protecting a dying young soldier.
-The names of the 168 men killed in the 1914-1918 war are listed as well as those of 11 men who gave their lives in the 1870 war.
-Subsequently, a further 32 names were added, victims of the 1939-1945 war, and 6 names of men killed in Indochina and Algeria.
+The names of the 168 men killed in the 1914–1918 war are listed as well as those of 11 men who gave their lives in the 1870 war.
+Subsequently, a further 32 names were added, victims of the 1939–1945 war, and 6 names of men killed in Indochina and Algeria.